dariomasante/landscapeR/README.md

 ```

 ### `expandClass`
 Expand (and shrinks) classes starting from an existing landscape.
+Building on the previous:
 ```{r}
 rr = expandClass(rr, 1, 250)
 plot(rr)